the-turing-way/bookdash/organisers-files/organisers_files-2025/emails.md

 The Turing Way Book Dash Planning Committee – May 2025 (Arielle Bennett, Anne Lee Steele, Alexandra Araujo Alvarez, Carlos Martinez, Emma Karoune, Esther Plomp, Léllé Demertzi, Liz Hare, Patricia Herterich, Precious Onyewuchi, Sara Villa, Seun Olufemi)

+## Post-event close-out

+Hi all,

+Thank you for joining us for our 13th Book Dash on 20-22 May 2025!
+As always, it was a busy and beautiful week full of collaborations and conversations across our wonderful community. 😊

+We're not done yet!
+In the coming weeks, we will be sending over more information with reminders and updates as we close out for the year.
+In the meantime, we ask you to take the following steps:
+- We would love to hear your feedback about the event.
+Please log your pluses (things you enjoyed) and deltas (things you would have changed or would like to change) on our feedback pad: https://annuel2.framapad.org/p/ttw-bookdash-nov24-feedback
+- Using your Github username, please add your contribution information to this Github issue, which will be to track contributions in our Contributors Record: https://github.com/the-turing-way/the-turing-way/issues/3854

+Stay tuned for a few other updates:
+Scriberia sent us a copy of the illustrations from this Book Dash (without text labels), which you can access here: https://drive.google.com/drive/folders/1ZbKOsERhSrzxVV5qyLvUfxYwanQLszWD?usp=drive_link.
+Please add your requests for edits directly to the following sheet: https://lite.framacalc.org/bookdash-nov24-scriberia-edits
+All of the recordings for the Github trainings and Community Share-outs are currently being reviewed, and will be uploaded to our YouTube channel in the following weeks: https://www.youtube.com/@TheTuringWay/featured.
+The Book Dash Committee is hard at work compiling our November 2024 report, which will be released and uploaded on Github – stay tuned.
+If you haven’t already, sign up for our newsletter on Buttondown (and/or follow us on social media) in order to stay up to date on upcoming events and applications.
+We’ll be releasing the call to join the Planning Committee for the November 2024 Book Dash soon, and would love to have you join us.

+Thanks again for joining us, we hope to see you at future Book Dashes!

+Best,
+The Turing Way Book Dash Planning Committee – November 2024 (Alexandra Araujo Alvarez, Anne Lee Steele, Arielle Bennett, Emma Karoune, Esther Plomp, Goodnews Sandy, Jennifer Ding, Léllé Demertzi, Liz Hare, Patricia Loto)